rl-institut/open_plan/docs/getting_started/mathematics_simply_explained.rst

 .. image:: ../images/slide_4.png
  :width: 1000

-We also have some PV cells installed, and consequently, our solution space is reduced again.
+We also have some PV plants installed and consequently our solution space is reduced again.

 .. image:: ../images/slide_5.png